-Normal pressure hydrocephalus (NPH) is typically characterized by a triad of symptoms: gait disturbance (difficulty walking), cognitive impairment, and impaired bladder control.
+NPH is typically characterized by a triad of symptoms: gait disturbance (difficulty walking), cognitive impairment, and impaired bladder control.
 These symptoms may not all occur simultaneously and can emerge at different stages of the disease with varying levels of severity.

 - Gait disturbances (difficulty walking) range in severity from mild imbalance to the inability to stand or walk at all.
 The gait disorder is typically slow, short-stepped, often wide-based, and shuffling in character.
 Falls can occur with increasing frequency and persons develop trouble descending stairs or downsloping surfaces.
 Turns are often made with a series of choppy short steps and many will describe hesitancy when approaching objects in their path, trouble maintaining a uniform walking pace, or sometimes a tendency to accelerate unintentionally.
-A delayed or absent protective response to balance loss is also seen leading to falls as well as the need to reach out to walls or furniture while walking to stabilize is common.
+A delayed or absent protective response to balance loss contributes to an increase in falls as well as the need to reach out to walls or furniture while walking to stabilize is common.
 Individuals can also describe a feeling of heavy feet, as though they are magnetically attracted to the floor – “magnetic” gait, or find themselves stuck and unable to initiate a normal stride – “freezing of gait”.
 A gait disturbance is often the most troubling symptom and can be the first to become apparent.

 - Mild dementia (cognitive impairments) is described as a loss of interest in daily activities, forgetfulness, mood changes, difficulty dealing with routine tasks, difficulty making decisions or multi-tasking, and short-term memory loss.
 NPH is one of the few treatable forms of dementia.